murtagh97/segmentator_unet/README.md

 Please check the <a href="https://github.com/murtagh97/segmentator_unet/blob/main/requirements.txt" target="_blank">requirements.txt</a> file for the current version.

 ### Dataset
-The SCR dataset that we were working can be found <a href="https://www.isi.uu.nl/Research/Databases/SCR/" target="_blank">here</a>.
+The SCR dataset can be found <a href="https://www.isi.uu.nl/Research/Databases/SCR/" target="_blank">here</a>.
 More information about the nature of the data and the preprocessing can be found in the deployed app.

-Folders <a href="https://github.com/murtagh97/segmentator_unet/tree/main/images/test_samples" target="_blank">images/train_samples</a> and <a href="https://github.com/murtagh97/segmentator_unet/tree/main/images/train_samples" target="_blank">images/test_samples</a> contains samples from the train and test sets.
+Folders <a href="https://github.com/murtagh97/segmentator_unet/tree/main/images/test_samples" target="_blank">images/train_samples</a> and <a href="https://github.com/murtagh97/segmentator_unet/tree/main/images/train_samples" target="_blank">images/test_samples</a> contain X-ray samples from the train and test sets.

 The data folder can be found **TODO**.